Effects of climate change on mental health: Climate activism

 Direct experience of the negative impacts of climate change may also lead to personal changes that can be seen as positive.
 Direct experiences of environmental events such as flooding have resulted in greater psychological salience and concern for climate change, which in turn predicts intentions, behaviors. and policy support for climate change.

 At a personal level, emotions like worry and anxiety are a normal, if uncomfortable, part of life.
 They can be seen as part of a defense system that identifies threats and deals with them.
 From this perspective, anxiety can be useful in motivating people to seek information and take action on a problem.
 Anxiety and worry are more likely to be associated with engagement when people feel that they can do things.
 Feelings of agency can be strengthened by including people in participatory decision-making.
 Problem-focused and meaning-focused coping skills can also be promoted.
 Problem-focused coping involves information gathering and trying to find out what you personally can do.
 Meaning-focused coping involves behaviors such as identifying positive information, focusing on constructive sources of hope, and trusting that other people are also doing their part.
 A sense of agency, coping skills, and social support are all important in building general resilience.
 Education may benefit from a focus around emotional awareness and the development of sustainable emotion-regulation strategies.

 For some individuals, the increased engagement caused by the shared struggle against climate change reduces social isolation and loneliness.
-At a community level, learning about the science of climate change, and taking collective action in response to the threat, can increase altruism and social cohesion, strengthen social bonds, and improve resilience.
+At a community level, learning about the science of climate change and taking collective action in response to the threat, can increase altruism and social cohesion, strengthen social bonds, and improve resilience.
 Such positive social impact is generally associated only with communities that had somewhat high social cohesion in the first place, prompting community leaders to act to improve social resiliency before climate-related disruption becomes too severe.

 Mitigation and adaptation efforts

 There are potential mental health benefits of mitigation actions taken by individuals, such as active transport, increased physical activity, and healthier diets.

+Healthy living has been associated with improved mental health and overall well-being, supported by research on factors such as exercise, nutrition, sleep, stress management, and social connections.

+In addition to lifestyle approaches, mental health professionals are addressing the psychological effects of climate change.
+Psychologists are developing ways to help people cope with climate anxiety, while psychiatrists, social workers, and public health agencies are incorporating climate resilience into care and policy to reduce mental health impacts.

 History

-Early investigation of the mental health impacts for climate change began in the 20th century, and became more topical in the 21st.
+Early investigation of the mental health impacts for climate change began in the 20th century, and became more topical in the 21st century.